KonradKaczmarek79/sentiment_analysis_on_movie_reviews/README.md

 final project - "Data Science PRO" Bootcamp in Kodołamacz/Sages (https://www.kodolamacz.pl/)

 ## Introduction
 The aim of this project is to compare different approaches to working with text data in the case of sentiment analysis topic.
-In the following steps, various actions were carried out on the base texts regarding movie reviews, to bring this text data (documents) to a form from which machine learning algorithms can extract information about the sentiment groups of these documents.
+In the following steps, various actions were carried out on the movie review documents contents, to bring this text data to a form from which machine learning algorithms can extract information about "sentiment" groups of these documents.

+The analysis of sentiment (positive vs. negative) was performed on a large dataset described briefly in the **Dataset** section.

 ## Dataset
 **Large Movie Review Dataset** (https://ai.stanford.edu/~amaas/data/sentiment/)